 The rocket's volume determines the maximum amount of energy stored in the compressed gas.
 Energy is proportional to both the pressure and the volume.
 There are limits to the pressure that the rocket can sustain: 6 bars is a safe working limit.
-It is common to find 500 ml, 1 liter, 2 liter in shops.
+It is common to find 1 liter or 1.5 liter bottle in shops.

-We suggest using 2-liter bottles to maximize efficiency.
+We suggest using 1.5 liter bottles to maximize efficiency.